Big Ed. The Ranger Who Led His Crew In and Made Sure They Came Out.

 "Like hell he is."

 When the men crawled out of the Nicholson tunnel the next morning, five hadn't made it through the night.
-Forty survived; including the man who had given up on the boss.
+The rest survived, including the man who had given up on the boss.

 The Big Blowup burned more than three million acres across Idaho, Montana, and Washington in 36 hours.
 At least 85 people died.
 It remains one of the largest wildfires in American history.